-As mentioned earlier, not many people would chance attacking an owner with a Rottweiler.
+As mentioned earlier, few people would chance attacking an owner with a Rottweiler.
 They will warn the perpetrator first by growling or barking aggressively when they attack.
 They will watch and sense every move made as they remain alert.

 Once the smell of fear is in the air, the dog will chase, hunt, and attack by biting the victim and bringing them to the ground.
 For a time, there may be a stare-down as to the first move and by which side.
 Any further threats, the dog will handle accordingly.

 Once the Rottweiler is trained, getting the dog to warm up to strangers may take some time since their protection side is in overdrive.
-When the dog realizes the stranger is family or friend, they will protect them like the rest of the family.
+When the dog realizes the stranger is a family or friend, it will protect them like the rest of the family.

 Different Types of Protection Rottweilers Deliver

-Most of the time, we think of burglars or murderers when we think about the protection from a Rottweiler.
+We often think of burglars or murderers when considering protection from a Rottweiler.
 Though this is true, it is not always the situation.
 Rottweilers are very territorial dogs and will warn or attack violators such as:

 - Other dogs;